kien5436/webpack-express-generator/README.md

 ![Build status](https://img.shields.io/badge/build-passing-success?style=flat-square)

 ## Why good but not best?
 Nothing is perfect, including this package.
-It only offers "good" options for the most common cases while developing with Webpack
+It only offers "good" options for the most common cases while developing with Webpack.

+You may have heard about buil tools like Vite, rollup or some frameworks like Nestjs, Nextjs, etc. They generate boilerplate but particularly for backend or frontend only.
+Sometimes you want a mono project that contains both, you can try this package.

 ## Installation
 ```